 Intended for advanced senior students to develop and execute a research project with the input and guidance of a faculty mentor.
 Students' responsibilities are established through a learning contract.
 Project goals and approach must be established and approved by the faculty mentor.
 Students will complete a full written scientific report of their project and present the results of their research in a public forum.
+Previous research experience is recommended prior to enrollment.
 Offered in variable course credit from 0.5-1.0; may be repeated.
 PREQ: Instructor permission.
 COREQ: Biology 480.